abhishekhemrajani/azure-content/articles/hyper-v-recovery-manager-san.md

 	![Discover storage](./media/hyper-v-recovery-manager-configure-vault/SRSAN_Discover.png)

 7. In **Select storage pools to place under management and assign a classification**, select the storage pools that VMM will manage and assign them a classification.
-LUN information will be imported from the storage pools.
-Create LUNs based on the applications you need to protect, their capacity requirements and your requirement for what needs to replicate together.
+Existing LUN information will be imported from the storage pools.
+You can also create LUNs based on the applications you need to protect, their capacity requirements and your requirement for what needs to replicate together.

 	![Classify storage](./media/hyper-v-recovery-manager-configure-vault/SRSAN_Classify.png)